lisaostman/reactportfolio/README.md

 What things you need to install the software and how to install them

 ```
-To run this application on your computer, you need express and npm.
+To run this application on your computer, you need npm.
 ```

 ### Installing